2018–19 Super League Greece

 The 2018–19 Super League Greece, or Super League Souroti for sponsorship reasons, was the 83rd season of the highest tier in league of Greek football and the 13th under its current name.
 The season started on 25 August 2018 and concluded on 22 May 2019 with the relegation play-offs.

 AEK Athens were the defending champions.
 OFI and Aris joined as the promoted clubs from the 2017–18 Football League, replacing Platanias and Kerkyra who were relegated to the 2018–19 Football League.

-PAOK won their third championship and their first in 34 years, by beating Levadiakos on the penultimate round of the league.
-Also, on July 30 and before the start of the season, the EPO removed article 30 that referred to multi-ownership cases, an act which, as it turned out, was intended to cover the acquisition of Xanthi by PAOK.
+PAOK won their third championship and their first in 34 years, by defeating Levadiakos on the penultimate matchday.
+They also managed to finish the season unbeaten, becoming the second club in Greek top-tier history to do so after Panathinaikos in the 1963–64 season.

 PAS Giannina, Levadiakos and Apollon Smyrnis finished in the bottom 3 and were relegated to Super League 2, while OFI, who finished 13th, faced Platanias who were runners-up of the 2018–19 Football League in the relegation play-offs on May 19 and May 22 for a place in the 2019–20 Super League.
-OFI won the play-offs with 3–2 on aggregate.
+OFI won the play-offs 3–2 on aggregate.

 This was the last season with a 16-team championship.
 From the 2019–20 season, the league teams were reduced to 14, and a playoff tournament was introduced between the first six teams of the regular season, for a total of 36 games, in the style of the Cypriot First Division.
 Three teams relegated directly instead of the usual two and a fourth spot was decided between the 13th placed Super League team and the runner-up of the 2018–19 Football League.
-The fourth spot was a cause of controversy between the Super League and Greek Football Federation (EPO), however, the sporting court decided in favour of the play-off match in order to not completely diminish the chance for the second division runner-up to be promoted, as they would normally be promoted automatically in a normal season.
+The fourth spot was a cause of controversy between the Super League and the HFF, however, the sporting court decided in favour of the play-off match in order to not completely diminish the chance for the second division runners-up to be promoted, as they would normally be promoted automatically in a normal season.